bryan-pakulski/sippConverter/ReadMe.md

 This is a very naive script that attempts to deconstruct the sip messaging between the A / B party.
 It will parse the pcap file and categorise packets as SENT / RECEIVED (whilst stripping unecessary information) for each side of the call.
 It will also strip the raw SDP's from the signalling and include them with the captured packet information.

 The marked packets are converted to sipp xml using a lookup with definitions for SIP codes / methods & responses.
 This has a lot of assumptions around the signalling and uses a basic approach to construct the messages, this is where some manual effort may need to be involved to tweak the scenario to work exactly as you want.
 An editing GUI is provided to make this easier.

-## SIPP Logic:

-One of the strengths of SIPp is the ability to parse messages and construct responses based on regex expressions / variables etc..

-This is somewhat captured in this application with the use of the GUI, it is difficult to strip this information out of a capture dynamically so it is left as an exercise for the user to add back into the generated scenarios.

-## GUI

-TODO:

 ## Testing Scenarios